How To Apply

 The FBI provides legally entitled reasonable accommodations to qualified applicants.
 If you need a reasonable accommodation pursuant to a sincerely held religious belief or medical disability for any part of the application and/or hiring process, please notify the OEEOA RA Program by either e-mail REASONABLE_ACCOMMODA@fbi.gov , telephone at 202-324-2158, or fax at 202-324-3976.
 Your request will receive an individualized assessment.

-Equal Opportunity Employer: The FBI is an Equal Opportunity Employer and all qualified applicants will receive consideration for this vacancy.
+Equal Employment Opportunity: The FBI is an Equal Opportunity Employer, and all qualified applicants will receive consideration for this vacancy.
 Except where otherwise provided by law, selection will be made without regard to, and there will be no discrimination because of color, race, religion, national origin, political affiliation, marital status, parental status, physical or mental disability, genetic information, age, sex, sexual orientation, membership or non-membership in an employee organization, or on the basis of personal favoritism, or any other non-merit factors.

 IF YOU HAVE QUESTIONS ON THE APPLICATION: